-In this post, I show you some basic rules of single ticket for long distance transfer and how to use and purchase it.
+In this post, I will show you some basic rules of the regular ticket for the long distance train ride and how to use and purchase it.

 Ise is well known as home of Ise Grand Shrine (Ise Jingu).
 This is one of the most sacred and most famous Shinto shrine throughout Japan.
 And most part of Ise area is located in Ise-Shima National Park.
 There are lots of beautiful scenery and you can enjoy many kinds of fresh seafood.
 If you are family traveller, there are aquarium in Toba area and Shima Spanish village theme park in Shima area.
 There are many kinds of attraction for all types of travellers.

-If you go to Osaka, Kansai Thru Pass may be your choice.
+If you visit Osaka and make some day trips to outside Osaka, such as Kyoto, Nara, Kobe, Kansai Thru Pass is a good deal.
 But as I explained about this pass on the post, How to use Kansai Thru Pass.
-Compare pass and single fare, we need to take a train many many times.
-And I compared single fare and the price of pass.
-But it may be complicated for some readers.
-Some of you may be overwhelmed.
-So I show you more detailed itineraries in this post.
-I hope you can understand this pass much easier.
-Continue reading →
+Compare pass and single fare, you have to make many train and/or bus trips.
+And I compared a regular fare and the price of pass in the link above.
+But it may be complicated for you.
+You may be overwhelmed.

 I published several post about the limited express trains to Sanin area, such as Super Oki, Super Matsukaze, Super Inaba, Super Hakuto and Hamakaze.
 But there are some more trains from Osaka and Kyoto to Kinosaki-Onsen area.
 And there are several gateway stations.
 You might be confused.